About the Just Gold project

 IMPACT’s Just Gold project is the first to successfully trace conflict-free and legal artisanal gold from mine sites to export in Democratic Republic of Congo, applying regional and international standards applicable to conflict-affected and high-risk areas.

-Over 1,000 miners across six mine sites sell their fully traceable gold to a verified exporter in northeastern Democratic Republic of Congo as part of the Just Gold project.
+Over 1,000 miners across six mine sites sell their fully traceable gold to a verified exporter in the northeastern Democratic Republic of Congo as part of the Just Gold project.

 Through the Just Gold project, IMPACT creates incentives for artisanal gold miners to channel their product to legal exporters—and eventually responsible consumers.